CLIP Brings Better Features to Visual Aesthetics Learners

+{ \bf Results on AVA Dataset} Table \ref{tab:overall} presents a comprehensive comparison between the SOTA methods on the AVA dataset, and we include the size of the input image in the table for a fair comparison.
+We adopt different types of distillation in SKD: Self-distillation transfers knowledge from Swin-Base to Swin-Base, and big-to-small distillation transfers knowledge from a transformer to a lightweight CNN model (Swin-Base $\rightarrow$ MV2) or from a transformer to a lightweight transformer (Swin-Base $\rightarrow$ ViT-Tiny).

+First, our models with different types of distillation demonstrate a substantial superiority over the SOTA methods under the comparison, confirming the effectiveness of the proposed CFA and SKD strategies.
+Second, the CFA model always yields significant improvements (up to 3.2\% in terms of PLCC) compared to NIMA*, the only difference between them lies in the pre-trained weights: in our CFA backbones are initialized with ImageNet pre-trained weights and then distilled based on CLIP, while in NIMA* backbones are initialized with ImageNet pre-trained weights only.
+This confirms our hypothesis that the aesthetic feature representation can benefit from the knowledge distillation based on CLIP.
+Third, comparing the CSKD models with CFA models validates the advantage of the use of semi-supervised KD to further enhance the performance of CFA backbones.
+Notably, Swin-Base $\rightarrow$ ViT-Tiny outperforms CFA model based on ViT-Tiny by 3.3\% in terms of SRCC and PLCC, validating the effectiveness of SKD in Section ~\ref{sec:skd}.

+{ \bf Results on AADB dataset} The results of the proposed CSKD compared with three SOTA methods and NIMA* on the AADB dataset are summarized in Table A in Supplementary Material.
+We can see that our method achieves the best performance on all metrics, and the performance improvement compared to the SOTA methods is up to 6.8\% in terms of SRCC (0.726 vs 0.794).

-Table \ref{tab:para} shows the main results on a recently published IAA benchmark, PARA.
-Our approach exhibits approximately 0.1 to 0.4 improvements in terms of SRCC/PLCC compared with the previous SOTA method TAVAR \cite{li2023theme}.
-With CSKD, the obtained lightweight MV2 can achieve similar results with the strategy of combining three larger models in the TAVAR method.
+{ \bf Results on PARA dataset} Table \ref{tab:para} shows the results on a recently published IAA benchmark, PARA.
+Our approach exhibits approximately 0.1 to 0.4 improvements in terms of SRCC/PLCC compared with the SOTA method TAVAR \cite{li2023theme} and the fine-tuned CLIP.
+Notably, directly fine-tuning CLIP is sensitive to the hyperparameter.